bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Note, the second to last cookie setting will clear your session cookies upon browser exit.
 Session cookies can be used to track and de-anonymize users, by clearing them you increase your privacy at the expense of more frequent re-login into web services.
-This latter negative is not that onerous with browser cached user credentials.
+This latter inconvenience is not that onerous with browser auto-filled usernames and passwords.

 Email
 =====

-[Email](https://en.wikipedia.org/wiki/Email) is one of the most common methods of electronic message exchange in use today.
+[Email](https://en.wikipedia.org/wiki/Email) is still one of the most common methods of electronic message exchange in use today.
 Email is an old technology that pre-dates the Internet.
 Privacy was never a consideration in its design, and to this date still has not been satisfactorily addressed, and likely never will be.

 Note, I am ignoring the use PGP in Email because it is complicated, error-prone, and no longer recommended for use by [leading